 It’s common knowledge that certain food groups are good for health and well-being.
 Proteins and carbohydrates help supply energy.
-Fibers aid digestion and repair muscles.
+Fibres aid digestion and repair muscles.
 However, did you know that beer could be good for your health?

 Most people believe that beer is disadvantageous because it induces weight gain, and this is true especially when consumed in large quantities.
 However, studies have shown that moderate beer consumption might actually be good for the body.
 Here are some of the benefits highlighted by studies: